New Jersey Student Learning Standards

-PLEASE BE ADVISED THAT APPLICATION MATERIALS FOR 2015-2016 SCHOOL YEAR WILL BE MAILED TO DISTRICTS BY EARLY SEPTEMBER.
-FOR MORE INFORMATION, PLEASE REVIEW THE SENATE YOUTH BROCHURE (see link on left).
+PLEASE BE ADVISED THAT APPLICATION MATERIALS FOR 2016-2017 SCHOOL YEAR WILL BE MAILED TO DISTRICTS BY EARLY SEPTEMBER.
+FOR MORE INFORMATION, PLEASE REVIEW THE SENATE YOUTH BROCHURE (see link to the left).
 STUDENTS WHO MEET THE APPLICATION CRITERIA SHOULD LET THEIR GUIDANCE COUNSELOR AND/ OR PRINCIPAL KNOW THAT THEY ARE INTERESTED IN BECOMING THEIR SCHOOL'S NOMINEE.

 2016-2017 United States Senate Youth Program

 The candidate must be:

 - A permanent resident of the United States;

 - A resident of New Jersey;